 Using column values in the Summary and Description

-You can use the $columnName command to display in the Summary and Description fields the column values of the events that triggered the alert.
-This command can be employed with the names of the columns and properties below.
+The $columnName command used to display column values in the Summary and Description fields can be employed with the columns and properties below.
 Using a different one will not activate the command and will be interpreted as plain text.

 - $columnName of those resulting from grouping operations.